 Experiential is getting high on its own supply

-In New York City, where weed was recently legalized, a range of experiences were available for the first legal 4/20 holiday (holidaze?).
-There was a “Joints for Jabs” giveaway in Union Square Park, which is exactly what it sounds like.
-Yes, proof of vaccination earned you a free joint.
-A panel of cannabis professionals offered tips to a fancy-cocktail-sipping audience (unclear on the THC content of the libations) on how to grow your own pot and cook with it.
-There was even a parade, culminating in a weed advocacy forum at 4:20 p.m., because of course.
+In New York City, where weed was recently legalized, a range of experiences were on offer for those looking to partake in the first legal 4/20 holiday (holidaze?).
+There was a “Joints for Jabs” giveaway in Union Square Park, which is exactly what it sounds like (yes, proof of vaccination earned you a free joint); there was a panel of cannabis professionals offering tips to a fancy-cocktail-sipping audience (unclear on the THC content of the libations) on how to grow your own pot and cook with it; and there was even a parade, culminating in a weed advocacy forum at 4:20 p.m., because of course.

-The Bay Area’s upscale Claremont Hotel, normally a stuffy affair, now offers a food-and-weed pairing.
-Though the pot part of the meal has to be procured from a participating dispensary.
+The Bay Area’s upscale Claremont Hotel, normally a stuffy affair, started offering a food-and-weed pairing this year, though the pot part of the meal has to be procured from a participating dispensary.
 And a number of national chains offered 420-friendly food deals.
-The social acceptability of weed is clearly on the rise.
-This Detroit restaurant’s don’t-come-in-smelling-like-pot policy notwithstanding.
-We see green XP in all of our futures.
+The social acceptability of weed is clearly on the rise — this Detroit restaurant’s don’t-come-in-smelling-like-pot policy notwithstanding — and we see green XP in all of our futures.

 Join us in XP Land.
 A community for experiential creatives and experience-makers, brand leaders and IP-owners, space stewards and venue visionaries — all of those in the business of epic gatherings and live, immersive storytelling.